 However, different methods of measuring h electronically give slightly different values due to kinetic energy associated with the recoil momentum of the photon emitting or absorbing particle.
 The origin of h is:

 where dE is the change in potential energy of the photon emitting or photon absorbing charged particle and dFh = Fp = photon frequency.

 Numerous experimentally observed atomic spectra, chemical bonding and electronic phenomena have been successfully explained by assuming that h is a physical constant.
 The entire branch of physics known as Quantum Mechanics was formulated based on that assumption.

 Shortly after WWII the phenomena of proton magnetic resonance was experimentally observed.
-This phenomena enabled measurement of h to a high degree of accuracy.
-Proton magnetic resonance also led to a much better understanding of the physical origin of h.
+Proton magnetic resonance also led to a much better understanding of the physical origin of he, the electromagnetic formulation of h.
 It turns out that h is a frequently reoccurring composite of other constants that arise from the stationary solution of the electromagnetic equations that describe a free charged particle.
 However, the Schrodinger formulation of quantum mechanics, which treats h as an independent physical constant and which treats charged particles as pseudo wave like objects is widely used because it allows relatively easy practical solution of many physical problems.

 ORIGIN OF QUANTIZATION OF ELECTROMAGNETIC RADIATION:

-1. Assume that our local universe is primarily composed of the stable particles known as electrons and protons that have quantized charge;
+1. Assume that our local universe is partially composed of the stable particles known as electrons and protons that have quantized charge;

 2. Assume that atoms are in essence aggregations of protons and electrons;